 Truffle SCI Flexible Income Fund - Sep 19

-The fund continued to perform well during the second quarter 2019.
+The fund continued to perform well during the third quarter 2019.
 This was mainly due to good performance from the preference shares we hold.
 Steinhoff preference shares are still suspended and we are hopeful that this issue will be resolved soon.
 The exposure to Steinhoff preference shares is around 1% of the fund.